 How organisational behaviour and culture can impact on ethical practices in the workplace.

-Challenges and opportunities presented by government legislation such as the UK Modern Slavery Act, California Transparency in Supply Chains Act, or Australian Modern Slavery Act.
+Challenges and opportunities presented by government legislation such as the UK Modern Slavery Act, Australian Modern Slavery Act or Mandatory Human Rights Due Diligence regulations.

 Bespoke training designed for the requirements of your curriculum or group.